André Heimgartner: Endurance racing

 In 2013, Heimgartner contested the Bathurst 12 Hour event at the Mount Panorama Circuit in Bathurst, New South Wales.
 Sharing a BMW 335i with co-drivers Anthony Gilbertson and Peter O'Donnell, Heimgartner finished the race first in his class.

-In NZ Heimgartner as a 14-year-old won the Mini Challenge 3-hour endurance classic.
-As a 16-year-old driving ab RSR Porsche while leading the field by 15 laps suffered a terminal mechanical issue 10 minutes from the chequered flag.
+In New Zealand, Heimgartner, as a 14-year-old, won the Mini Challenge 3-hour endurance classic.
+As a 16-year-old driving ab RSR Porsche while leading the field by 15 laps, he suffered a terminal mechanical issue ten minutes from the chequered flag.
 Achieved various successes in endurance competition driving GT3 Porsches for Fastway and Hood.

-Competed in 2 seasons of V8 Supertourer endurance competition with Paul Morris as co-driver.
+He competed in two seasons of V8 Supertourer endurance competition with Paul Morris as co-driver.

-By February 2018 Andre had completed 4 consecutive Bathurst 1000 endurance events with a best placing of 9th.
+By February 2018, Heimgartner had completed four consecutive Bathurst 1000 endurance events with a best placing of 9th.

 Personal life

 Heimgartner is currently engaged to Jewelry Designer Jemma Boskovich.
 He was in a relationship with Renee Gracie between 2014 and 2017.

 The Kiwi is now living in Perth, Western Australia.